 Laugh Out Loud at a Comedy Show

-What better way to spend a night in San Francisco than laughing your butt off?
+What better way to spend a night in San Francisco than to laugh your butt off?

 There are tons of hilarious comedy clubs around San Francisco that have shows running most nights of the week.
 A few favorites in the city include Cheaper Than Therapy, Punch Line, and The Set-Up.